Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Outway **MUST** deny the request when the Peer does not have a valid Contract containing a ServiceConnectionGrant with a hash that matches the hash provided in the `Fsc-Grant_hash` header.

-The Outway **MUST** use Service routing information provided by the Directory.
+The Outway **MUST** use Service routing information provided by the Peer offering the Service.

 The Outway **MUST NOT** alter the path of the HTTP Request.